biohack-me/forum_archive/README.md

 Patreon badges and shoutouts are handled via a [cron task](https://github.com/biohack-me/Patreon-patron-sync) that talks directly to the database - no Vanilla install required.
 These can continue operating despite the forum being a read-only archive.

+When former forum users want their data updated, this may be possible directly in the database (e.g., with [phpMyAdmin](https://www.phpmyadmin.net/)).

-If a forum user previously had their email visible on their profile and wants it hidden, this can be done with:
+If they previously had their email visible on their profile and want it hidden, this can be done with:
 ```mysql
 update GDN_User set ShowEmail=1 where UserID=<id>;
 ```
+Their email, in addition to potentially being shown on their profile, is also used to pull [gravatar](https://gravatar.com/) avatars so should not be nullified for a non-deleted user.

-If a forum user wants to have their data removed this can be done directly in the database (e.g., with [phpMyAdmin](https://www.phpmyadmin.net/)).
-There are three ways Vanilla does it:
+If they want to have their data removed there are three ways Vanilla did it:
 1. Keep user content - Delete the user but keep the user's content (it will show as being authored by `[Deleted User]`).
 ```mysql
 delete from GDN_UserAuthentication where UserID=<id>;